 \section{An Interpretation of the Chemical Potential}

-~~One supposes that it has an interpretation similar to the standard one: $\lambda X N$,$N$ = number operator.
+~~One supposes that it has an interpretation similar to the standard one: $\lambda X N$, with $N$ = number operator and $\lambda$ = a constant.
 In QED, it is the generator of $U(1)$ gauge transformations so that it commutes with all observables, adding it to the QED Hamiltonian $H_0$ as the $H_1$ above will not affect equations of motion.
 It is like the abelian $Q(\Xi)$ of QED discussed above.
 It is in fact what one gets for the choice $\Xi (x ) = \Lambda$ for all $x$.

-~~When $\Xi$ has an $\hat{x}$ dependent limit for $|\vec{x}|$ going to $\infty$, $Q(\Xi)$ generates the Sky group yielding more general chemical potentials.
+~~When $\Xi$ has an $\hat{x}$ dependent limit for $|\vec{x}|$ going to $\infty$, $Q(\Xi)$ generates the Sky group \cite{Bal_Vaidya} yielding more generalised chemical potentials.
 One can consider $\Xi$ approaching definite combinations of spherical harmonics at infinity getting any number of novel chemical potentials.
 Just like the phase diagram of temperature $T$ versus $\lambda$, one can also consider multidimensional phase plots.